goshevs/mariadbSpiderHPC/README.md

 desired save `submit.template.pbs` as `submit.pbs`).
 Then submit the PBS script to the job scheduler on the cluster.

-Please note that in the case of working with sensitive data, users **MUST** ensure that all writes to disk by the database instance are directed to a directory permissible under the DUA/DMP.
+Please note that in the case of working with sensitive data, users **must** ensure that all writes to disk by the database instance are directed to a directory permissible under the DUA/DMP.
 If users are unsure what directories they can write to, they should contact the signee of the DUA/DMP.